abinit/abinit/doc/mkdocs-user-guide/abinit.md

 #### Other information

-' **DEVELOP** ' refers to input variables that are not used in production runs, but have been introduced during development time, of a feature that is likely not finalized.
+'**DEVELOP**' refers to input variables that are not used in production runs, but have been introduced during development time, of a feature that is likely not finalized.
 For non ABINIT developers, it is strongly advised to skip them.

-In addition to giving the input variables, the input file can be useful for another purpose : placing the word " **exit** " on the top line will cause the job to end smoothly on the very next iteration, if the [[chkexit]] input variable is non-zero.
+In addition to giving the input variables, the input file can be useful for another purpose: placing the word " **exit** " on the top line will cause the job to end smoothly on the very next iteration, if the [[chkexit]] input variable is non-zero.
 This functions because the program closes and reopens the input file on every iteration and checks the top line for the keyword